-The Company's financial assets include cash and is classified as Level 1.
+The Company's financial assets include cash and cash equivalents and is classified as Level 1.
 The carrying value of these instruments approximates their fair values due to the relatively short periods of maturity of these instruments.

-Assets measured at fair value on a recurring basis were presented on the Company's statements of financial position as at January 31, 2021 are as follows:
+Assets measured at fair value on a recurring basis were presented on the Company's statements of financial position as at January 31, 2022 are as follows:

-F air Value Measure ements Using

-Quoted Prices in Active Markets For Identical Instruments Significant Other Observable Inputs Significant Unobservable Inputs

-- (Level 1) (Level 2) (Level 3) Total

-Cash \$ 154,506 \$ - \$ - \$ 154,506
+Fair Value Measurements Using Quoted Prices in Active Markets For Identical Instruments Significant Other Observable Inputs Significant Unobservable Inputs (Level 1) (Level 2) (Level 3) Total Cash and cash equivalents \$ 1,566,530 \$ - \$ - \$1,566,530